-After you’ve signed a new client to your marketing agency and have all the necessary information to start working on their campaigns, it’s common that the majority of your communication will come through periodic client reporting.
+Once you’ve signed a new client and have all the necessary information to start working on their campaigns, most of your agency-client communication will likely come through periodic client reporting.

 The guide is organized as follows: